SCIInstitute/SCI-Solver_Eikonal/README.md

 ```
 (Assuming this is the location).

 **Note:** If you have compile errors such as <code>undefined reference: atomicAdd</code>, it is likely you need to set your compute capability manually.
 CMake outputs whether compute capability was determined automatically, or if you need to set it manually.
-The default (and known working) minimum compute capability is 2.0.
+The default minimum compute capability is 2.0.

 ```c++
 cmake -DCUDA_COMPUTE_CAPABILITY=20 ../src
 make
 ```

 Running Examples
 ==============

-You will need to enable examples in your build to compile and run them
+You will need to enable examples in your build to compile and run them.

 ```c++
 cmake -DBUILD_EXAMPLES=ON ../src